 I personally wouldn’t price anything lower than a 40% profit margin.
 Things come up, especially when you get into retail and wholesale pricing.
 Don’t forget that you’ll personally be spending a lot of valuable time on this, and you should account for that.

 I was fortunate to get some coverage from blogs in the 30 days of my campaign (Thrillist, The Awesomer, GearHungry, The Coolector, Werd, First Showing).
-Here’s some ways I was able to get press without too much effort.
+Here are some ways I was able to get press without too much effort.

 Create a media list by finding relevant websites using Google image search (use this media list template to stay organized)